-- The school will investigate the incident. - The child displaying bullying behaviour will be asked to genuinely apologise.
-Other consequences such as (a) an apology letter or (b) a written contract may be required. - The school will aim to sort out differences and encourage the pupils to reconcile.
+• The school will investigate the incident.

-- In serious cases, parents will be informed in writing and suspension or even exclusion will be considered. - After the incident / incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place and it will be considered that the incident/incidents are closed.
-The school strongly believes that all children can be bullied or a bully and as such all parties once an issue has been addressed should be allowed to move on from the issue at hand.
+- The child displaying bullying behaviour will be asked to genuinely apologise.
+Other consequences such as an apology letter, making a poster promoting anti-bullying, a relational support plan or a written contract may be required. - The school will aim to sort out differences and encourage the pupils to reconcile through restorative conversations. - In serious cases, parents will be informed in writing and suspension or even exclusion will be considered. - After the incident / incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place and it will be considered that the incident/incidents are closed.
+The school strongly believes that all children can be bullied or be a bully and as such all parties once an issue has been addressed should be allowed to move on from the issue at hand.